YaminiKandi/JavaScript/16 Arrays.md

 console.log(array1.findIndex(isLargeNumber));	// 3
 ```

-**Parameters**:
-1. callbackFn: A function to test for each element, taking three arguments: element, index(optional), array(optional)
-2. thisArg(optional)

-Return: The index of the first element in the array that passes the test.
-Otherwise, -1

-#### 10. findLast():
+### 10. `findLast()`:
-* The `findLast()` method iterates the array in reverse order and returns the value of the first element that satisfies the provided testing function.
+* The findLast() method iterates the array in reverse order and returns the value of the first element that satisfies the provided testing function.
 * If no elements satisfy the testing function, undefined is returned.

-#### 11. findLastIndex():
+### 11. `findLastIndex()`:
-* The `findLastIndex()` method iterates the array in reverse order and returns the index of the first element that satisfies the provided testing function.
+* The findLastIndex() method iterates the array in reverse order and returns the index of the first element that satisfies the provided testing function.
 * If no elements satisfy the testing function, -1 is returned.

-#### 12. flat():
+### 12. `flat()`:
-* The `flat()` method creates a new array with all sub-array elements concatenated into it recursively up to the specified depth.
+* The flat() method creates a new array with all sub-array elements concatenated into it recursively up to the specified depth.

+**Parameters**:
+1. depth (Optional): Specifying how deep a nested array structure should be flattened.
+Defaults to 1.

+**Return**: A new array with the sub-array elements concatenated into it.
 ```js
 // Syntax
 flat()